 Nothing says special occasion quite like a decadent grilled Prime rib.
 This expensive cut of meat can be intimidating but it's actually quite simple to prepare.
-If you don't have a rotisserie, try this recipe for Grilled Prime Rib and be sure to check out our 4 easy steps to Prime rib perfection.
+If you don't have a rotisserie, try this recipe for Grilled Prime Rib.

 Rotisserie Prime Rib with Cognac Mushrooms and Pearl Onions